Trans-Planckian quantum corrections and inflationary vacuum fluctuations of non-minimally coupled scalar fields: The modified effective potential during inflation

-where the UV corrections are of order $\mathcal{O}\left(1\right)$ rather than $\mathcal{O}\left( H/\Lambda_{\rm UV} \right)$ or $\mathcal{O}\left( H^{2}/\Lambda_{\rm UV}^{2}\right)$ in comparison with ${ m }_{\phi}$, and therefore, the inflationary vacuum fluctuation or the primordial CMB perturbation are naively depend on the UV contributions.
-In this sence, for the very massive case ($ { m }_{\phi}+ g^{1/2}\Lambda_{\rm UV} \gg H $), the slow-roll condition of the inflation violates or the inflationary fluctuation breaks the scale invariance of the spectrum of CMB perturbations and are sufficiently suppressed (see e.g. Ref.\cite{Linde:1982uu,Starobinsky:1982ee,Vilenkin:1983xp}).
-Therefore, we can impose a tight constraint on the UV physics as follows:
+Recalling that large field inflation takes the Planck field value of the inflaton and the inflaton field is larger than the Hubble scale, $\phi \sim M_{\rm P} \gg H$.
+Thus, the fine-tuning problem of the inflaton potential arises unless $\mu \sim \phi \ll m_{S}$.
+At least the slow-roll condition requires $ { m }_{\phi}\ll H $ and therefore, the inflationary fluctuation or the primordial CMB perturbation are highly depend on the UV physics.
+In this sence, for $g^{1/2}{ m }_{S}\gg H $, the slow-roll condition of the inflation violates or the inflationary fluctuation breaks the scale invariance of the spectrum of CMB perturbations (see e.g. Ref.\cite{Linde:1982uu,Starobinsky:1982ee,Vilenkin:1983xp}).
+Therefore, we can simply impose a constraint on the UV physics as follows:

-Now, we can obtain an upper bound of the interaction coupling to be $g \ll \mathcal{O}(10^{-10})$ if we assume the Planck scale cut-off as $\Lambda_{\rm UV} \simeq M_{\rm Pl} \simeq 10^{18}\ {\rm GeV}$ and take the current upper value of the Hubble parameter $H \simeq 10^{13}\ {\rm GeV}$~\cite{Ade:2015lrj,Ade:2015tva}.
-Note that in the same way we obtain the constraint of the existence of the coherent fields $\phi$, $S$ as $\phi,S \ll H/g$ from Eq.~(\ref{eq:ksjdjrujfdssg}).
-From these points, we found out that the inflaton sector should be decoupled with the high energy physics like the Planck or string physics.
-From this standpoint, the Starobinsky inflation~\cite{Starobinsky:1980te} or the Higgs inflation~\cite{Bezrukov:2007ep,Barvinsky:2008ia} are attractive \footnote{ From the viewpoint of the quantum radiative corrections on the curved spacetime, there is a strong correspondence between the Starobinsky inflation ($a_{1} R^{2}$) and the Higgs inflation ($\xi_{H}H^{\dagger}H$).
-In fact, the one-loop $\beta$-function of the gravitational coupling ${a_{1}}$ can be written as follows~\cite{Shapiro:2008sf,Salvio:2015kka,Calmet:2016fsr}:
+Then, we also get an upper bound of the interaction coupling to be $g \ll \mathcal{O}(10^{-10})$ if we take the Planck mass ${ m }_{S}\sim M_{\rm P}$ and the current upper bound of the Hubble parameter~\cite{Ade:2015lrj,Ade:2015tva}.

-where $a_{1}\approx 10^{9}$ for the Starobinsky inflation or $\xi_{H}\approx10^{4}$ for the Higgs inflation are compatible with the latest Planck data.} due to the non-requirement for the new physics in comparison with any other inflation models~\cite{Martin:2013tda,Martin:2013nzq, Martin:2013gra,Ijjas:2013vea}, and furthermore, matched with the current constraints of the CMB observations.
-These things from Eq.~(\ref{eq:ksjdjrujfdssg}) are consistent with the fine-tuning problems of the inflaton potential, and therefore, if we neglect the fine-tuning for inflation the quantum effects of the UV or trans-Planckian physics on the primordial density perturbation is sufficiently sequestered.
-The reason for this is that in the UV regime the quantum fluctuation does not drastically change described by Eq.~(\ref{eq:dffsedg}) and we only receive a tiny imprint on the CMB at the short distance rather than $\mathcal{O}\left( H/\Lambda_{\rm UV} \right)$ or $\mathcal{O}\left( H^{2}/\Lambda_{\rm UV}^{2}\right)$ as previously discussed.
-However, the trans-Planckian corrections give non-negligible impact on the inflaton potential and the inflationary vacuum fluctuation as the fine-tuning issues of the inflation itself.
+From here, let us consider the influences of the quantum corrections in more detail.
+The inflationary effective mass ${ M }_{\rm eff}\left( \phi \right)$ including the UV radiative corrections is